Quest is managed by Right Directions in partnership with Leisure-net Solutions.

 It defines industry standards and good practice and encourages their ongoing development and delivery within a customer-focused management framework.
 It continues to provide the sector with an effective operational quality mark in a cost-effective manner.

-How can the CSP use the tool with partners?
+How can the AP use the tool with partners?

 What are the costs?

 Quest Plus = £2,300 bi-annually (£2,100 loyalty discount) per centre

 Quest Stretch = £2,300 bi-annually (£2,100 loyalty discount) per centre

 Quest Plus = £1,900 (£1,050 loyalty discount) per team

 A double assessment has been introduced to include both Sports Development and Facility Management.
 This will help schools, further and higher education institutions, leisure management operators and specialist facilities to embrace best practice in sports development and facility management.